luckyshot/ga-feedback/README.md

 This plugin is intended as a free and quick way to gather feedback without having to register in any website, worry about limitations or pay any monthly fees.

+* Free and unlimited feedback
+* Integrated with your Google Analytics data
+* Just 3KB and no dependencies
+* Mobile-ready
+* Daily emails + Advanced reports
+* Full customization + Multilanguage

-The only thing you need is to use Google Analytics, no jQuery or other dependiencies needed.
+The only thing you need is to use Google Analytics, no jQuery or other dependiencies are needed.

-The plugin is fully customizable and supports multiple languages and works in Desktop, mobile and tablet devices thanks to being responsive.
+The plugin is fully customizable, supports multiple languages and works in Desktop, mobile and tablet devices.
 It has been coded to be extremely tiny at just 3KB.

 You can see a live demo here: <a href="http://trendliker.com/">trendliker.com</a>